Home » The DoJiggy Fundraising Blog » U.S. Raffle Laws by State: A Comprehensive Guide

 • Eligibility and 501c3 Status: Following 501c3 raffle rules, Texas allows non-profit organizations recognized under various 501(c) classifications by the IRS, including religious, charitable, fraternal, and veterans’ groups, to hold raffles.

-• No Specific License Required: Unlike California, Texas does not demand a specific license or permit for raffles, showcasing a distinct approach within US raffle laws by state that still requires adherence to charitable raffle legislation.
+• No Specific License Required: Unlike California, Texas does not require a specific raffle license or permit.

 • Operational Restrictions: The state limits the frequency of raffles (two per calendar year) and mandates that ticket sales be conducted directly by organization members, highlighting a difference in operational online raffle laws by state.